pljson/pljson/README.md

 **PL/JSON** provides packages and APIs for dealing with JSON formatted data within PL/SQL code.
 General information about JSON is available at http://www.json.org.

+## Latest release 3.2.0 (2020-04-18)

-## This is version 3.0
+## This is version 3
-You should move to version 3.0.
+You should move to version 3.
 It's cleaner and faster.
 (note: that it fails the test for helper package and I will work on this)

-The main difference with version 2.0 is in that now there is an object type for each json element.
+The main difference with version 2 is in that now there is an object type for each json element.
 The types are

 | | |